 Original content/picture from March 2010:

-We had a “macaroni & cheese-off” at our bbq so we had to bring out the big guns.
+We had a “macaroni and cheese cook off” at our bbq, so we had to bring out the big guns.
 This recipe won out 5-2 over the competitor.
-A coworker gave this to Mr. Williams so I don’t have a link to the original recipe.
+A coworker gave this recipe to Mr. Williams so I don’t have a link to the original recipe.